The Stuff Nightmares are Made of

 Before being brought out of my cell, I was handcuffed and blindfolded.
 Yet, I could still feel the scorching sunlight pressing against my eyelids.
 After having spent a whole year hemmed in by four walls, feeling the hot sand of the vast, almost never-ending desert warmed the cockles of my heart, despite the burning pain in the soles of my bare feet.
 I didn’t know where they were taking me, but, instead of panicking, I chose to focus on the pleasant sensation of the wind blowing in my face.

 After a rather long walk across the desert, we stopped.
 We were about to enter a place with what seemed like a wooden door that was pushed open by one of the two French soldiers escorting me.
 They untied me and forced me inside, before closing the door behind me.
 I then took off the blindfold.
 My eyes took a few seconds to adjust to the light coming from the ceiling.
 I was locked inside a small windowless mud hut.
-Feeling enraged and trapped, I started pounding on the door frantically.
-Suddenly, I ...Read more
+Feeling enraged and trapped, I started pounding on the door frantically. ...Read more

 Out of Juice, but in Luck!